Learning objectives:

 7. Duplicate the button you made yesterday.

-Another way to duplicate elements is by selecting them and hitting D (Mac) or CtrlD (PC).
-Try this with the button you created yesterday.
+One more way to duplicate elements is by selecting an element on your canvas and hitting [[⌘]][[D]] (Mac) or [[Ctrl]][[D]] (PC).
+Try this with the now grouped button.
 The duplicate will be placed directly on top of the original—so once you’ve created the copy, just drag it across to the other frame.
 This shows how easy it is to move elements between frames in Figma—it’s a simple drag and drop.

 The last thing to do today is to make sure that everything is nicely aligned.
 Here are some things to check:

-We also made some other refinements at this stage too: we changed the background color of the “Sign in” button to be white, and made the button a bit wider so that it occupied a whole column of the grid.
-We also made the app name a bit bigger, and changed the vertical position of elements until things were looking balanced:
+As you can see, we made some other refinements at this stage: we changed the background color of the “SIGN IN” button to white and adjusted the button size so that it occupies the whole width of the column.
+We also changed the vertical position of the filter logo.
+Here’s how we did all of that:

 Ta-da!